MicrosoftDocs/win32/desktop-src/shell/wm-tcard.md

-﻿---
-Description: 'Sent to an application that has initiated a training card with Windows Help.'
-title: 'WM\_TCARD message'
 ---
+Description: Sent to an application that has initiated a training card with Windows Help.
+title: WM\_TCARD message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # WM\_TCARD message

 Sent to an application that has initiated a training card with Windows Help.
 The message informs the application when the user clicks an authorable button.
-An application initiates a training card by specifying the HELP\_TCARD command in a call to the [**WinHelp**](winhelp.md) function.
+An application initiates a training card by specifying the HELP\_TCARD command in a call to the [**WinHelp**](/windows/win32/Winuser/nf-winuser-winhelpa?branch=master) function.

 ## Parameters